CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 For niche applications, electric semis are not yet ready to compete with ICE semis.
 In <a href="https://www.energysage.com/local-data/electricity-cost/ca/san-diego-county/san-diego/#:~:text=Electric%20rates%20in%20San%20Diego%2C%20CA,-The%20easiest%20way&text=The%20average%20residential%20electricity%20rate,rate%20of%2019%20%C2%A2%2FkWh.">some metro areas</a> electricity prices are absurdly high.
 When electricity prices are 3x the national average, electric semis are not economical.
 For example, if a semi's job is to offload containers from a port in a metro area, it is not ideal to use an EV semi in a poorly managed city with high electricity prices.
 Also, if a semi must travel >500 miles without stopping for 30 minutes to charge or if it is carrying an <a href="https://www.youtube.com/watch?v=dgX7N2-dC9A">areodynamically inefficient payload</a>, EV semis are not yet competitive with ICE.

 The range of EV semis is not a major concern.
 Truck drivers drive <a href="https://www.ziprecruiter.com/e/How-Many-Miles-Is-a-Truck-Driver-Allowed-to-Drive-in-one-Day#:~:text=If%20a%20truck%20driver%20adheres,%2C%20traffic%2C%20and%20weather%20conditions.">605-650 miles per day</a> on average.
 This may require 2-3 stops to charge.
 If an <a href="https://www.youtube.com/watch?v=yz7TyZ8wNYg">efficient route</a> is used, this may only delay the delivery by ~1 hour.
-Regardless, Semi drivers legally must stop to rest and in this time the truck can be charged.
-Significant capital investment is required to construct the chargers, but this is a <a href="https://time.com/6287589/tesla-ev-charging-business-model/">profitable business model</a>, so it is only a matter of time.
+Regardless, truck drivers legally must stop to rest and in this time the truck can be charged.
+Significant capital investment is required to construct the chargers, but this is a <a href="https://time.com/6287589/tesla-ev-charging-business-model/">profitable business model</a>, so it is only a matter of time before the chargers are constructed.

 Semi-trucks are not the only heavy vehicles that will transition to EVs as vehicles that often travel short trips are ripe for transition to EVs. <a href="https://vancouver.ca/news-calendar/first-electric-fire-engine-in-canada-dec-2023.aspx">Firetrucks</a> often only serve their local area, no more than 10km in diameter.
 Furthermore, Buses can charge in <a href="https://www.forbes.com/sites/bradtempleton/2022/12/08/teslas-new-semi-truck-will-be-great-if-you-get-your-electricity-wisely/?sh=26e6b8042b5a">5-10 minutes</a> depending on route length and battery size, short enough to charge while waiting for passengers at a home station.

-#### Other Concerns with EVs
+#### <b>Other Concerns with EVs</b>

 + Grid
 + Charging time and Battery lifetime